 Dedicated to the legacy of America’s 26th President, the Theodore Roosevelt Island National Memorial is a 91-acre wooded island, located in the Potomac River between Arlington Memorial Bridge and Key Bridge.
 A natural geological feature (in contrast with the highly planned city of Washington, D.C.) the island has been used by Native Americans as a fishing village, granted to Lord Baltimore by King Charles I, owned by a Caribbean sea captain, inhabited by the Mason family (who built a brick mansion and cultivated extensive gardens), protected by Union troops during the Civil War, and enjoyed as a picnic venue.
 In 1932, The Theodore Roosevelt Memorial Association purchased the island with the idea of creating a memorial to the American political leader and renowned conservationist.
 The island was re-naturalized into mature woodland through the efforts of landscape architect Frederick Law Olmsted, Jr. and the Civilian Conservation Corps.
 Architect Eric Gugler sited the memorial at the island’s northern end.
-He designed an oval space with upper and lower terraces planted densely with boxwood and surrounded by a moat of water and a double hedge of willow oak trees.
-The grove-like quality of the site offers a spirit of solitude and contemplation to the formal memorial.
-A 17-foot bronze statue of the former president designed by sculptor Paul Manship soars heroically as the memorial’s centerpiece, while four 21-foot granite stelae present quotations expressing Roosevelt’s philosophy on manhood, youth, nature, and the nation.
+He designed an oval space with upper and lower terraces planted densely with boxwood and surrounded by a moat and a double hedge of willow oak trees.
+The grove-like quality creates a spirit of solitude and contemplation to the formal memorial.
+A seventeen-foot bronze statue of the former president designed by sculptor Paul Manship is prominently featured as the memorial’s centerpiece, while four 21-foot granite stelae are inscribed with quotations expressing Roosevelt’s philosophy on manhood, youth, nature, and the nation.

-Today, this wildlife sanctuary serves as a living memorial to Roosevelt’s leadership in land and resource conservation.
-Managed by the National Park Service, it was listed on the National Register of Historic Places in 1966 and dedicated in 1967.
+This wildlife sanctuary serves as a living memorial to Roosevelt’s leadership in land and resource conservation.
+Managed by the National Park Service, it was listed in the National Register of Historic Places in 1966 and dedicated in 1967.